 • provides a platform for communities to actively foster and celebrate child creativity

 • increases global happiness and makes for a happier, more playful world!

 Creative Play is a process of play that results in the creation of an original artifact that a child has made.
 It begins with inspiration, and culminates in the sharing of a child’s creation in a meaningful public context.
 Creative Play engages a child’s creative faculties and helps to teach a number of 21st century skills.

 When Is the Global Cardboard Challenge?

-NOTE: If you are unable to host your event on a Saturday, just choose a day around October 1st that works for you.
-Hint: maybe Friday?
+NOTE: If you are unable to host your event on a Saturday, just choose a day around around that time (perhaps Friday).

 How do I host a Cardboard Challenge?